The Camp 15 Under 15

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

-I don’t mean to sound like a life coach reading a fortune cookie when I say that all you need to make a difference in the world is to believe in yourself in your abilities.
+I don’t mean to sound like a life coach reading a fortune cookie when I say that all you need to make a difference in the world is to believe in yourself and your abilities.

 Sophie Cruz, 10